 lie, improper attempts at vaginal delivery of premature infants, and maternal

 Birth trauma cases are complicated, costly, and life shattering.
 We approach

 these cases with candor, respect, open-mindedness, and a commitment to

 learn what went wrong and advocate forcefully for you and your family!

 Common Examples of Birth Injury Malpractice

-can sustain serious injuries during the process of delivery.
-Some common
+injuries during the process of delivery.
+Some common examples of birth

 Brachial Plexus Injury

 This results from excessive stretching of nerves in the baby's neck

 during delivery.
 It is caused when the one delivering the baby uses excessive